-A spicy vegan twist on a classic, this Carrot Raisin Salad with Tahini-Sriracha Dressing is perfect alongside a sandwich or atop a big green salad.
-And you can easily tailor the tahini dressing to be more or less spicy and/or sweet.
-Perfect for quick lunches or picnics and backyard cookouts, this vegan carrot salad comes together in just 15 minutes and is also oil-free and gluten-free.
+A healthier twist on a classic, this Vegan Carrot Raisin Salad with Tahini-Sriracha Dressing is great for backyard cookouts and easy lunches.
+Easily adjust the dressing to be more or less spicy and/or sweet.
+Easy to prepare, this healthy side dish comes together in just 15 minutes and is also oil-free and gluten-free.

-If you have a food processor with a grater attachment, that's definitely the way to go here.
+If you have a food processor with a grater attachment, that's definitely the way to go.
 Shredding 1.25 pounds of carrots takes no more than a minute!
 Shredding by hand using a box grater, will obviously take a bit longer.

 The dressing is fairly thick when you first stir it together, and that's okay!
 Thick dressing clings to the carrots better, while thin dressing will pool in the bottom of your serving bowl.
 So add no more than 1 tablespoon of water when making the dressing.

 Carrot Raisin Salad is best eaten fresh.
-If you're carrying it to a party, and you're including cilantro or parsley, either sprinkle the herbs on top (don't fold in), or wait and add them just before serving.
-Be sure to keep the carrot salad covered until ready to serve.
+If you're carrying this to a party, and you're including cilantro or parsley, either sprinkle the herbs on top (don't fold in), or wait and add them just before serving.

 As far as substitutions go, there's a lot of room for customizing this recipe to make it your own.